rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    The fact that 0.0 values are as such *neutral* for a *max* operator on positive terms and *neutral* for a *min* operator on negative terms did in fact hide the condition that both epistemic fusion operators, :math:`$ \textcircled{ $\wedge$ } $` as well as :math:`$ \textcircled{ $\vee$ } $`, need to verify the **neutrality** of the indeterminate characteristic value.
 For the epistemic fusion operators the characteristic valuation domain appears indeed split into three disjoint parts: the right open negative interval [-max criteria significance; -0.0..[, the neutral indeterminate 0.0 value, and the left open positive interval ]+0.0..; max criteria significance].
 Same hiding is in action when computing bipolar-valued outranking characteristic values.
 The indeterminate 0.0 value is pers se *neutral* for any adding and subtracting of individual criterion significances.

    This recent conceptual clarification enhances a lot the computational power of our bipolar-valued epistemic logic.
-With the correct implementation of the epistemic fusion operators we may now compute for instance bipolar-valued first and last choice recommendations of a given strict outranking digraph in an :math:`\mathcal{O}(n^2)` complexity without having to first find its polarised crisp initial and terminal prekernels (a not polynomial problem in general) and without having furthermore to solve the corresponding double fixpoint kernel equation systems.
+With the correct implementation of the epistemic fusion operators we may now compute for instance bipolar-valued first and last choice recommendations of a given strict outranking digraph in an :math:`\mathcal{O}(n^2)` complexity without having to first find its polarised crisp initial and terminal prekernels (a not polynomial problem in general) and without having furthermore to solve the corresponding double fixpoint kernel equation systems [30]_.

    Yet, this is the actual topic of the next section.